ox-it/mox-blog/content/whisky-web-conference.rst

 This can be seen as a *light* version of `WSDL <http://en.wikipedia.org/wiki/Web_Services_Description_Language>`_ (generally used to descripe SOAP web services).
 This "discovery document" is used to generate client libraries per language, which allow more advanced uses in addition to plain HTTP calls such as `RPC Batch <https://developers.google.com/api-client-library/javascript/features/rpcbatch>`_ (sending multiple requests at once), `CloudEndpoint <https://developers.google.com/appengine/docs/java/endpoints/overview>`_ (generating APIs) and `Protobuffers <https://developers.google.com/protocol-buffers/docs/overview>`_.

+We have similar concerns about the discovery of our API

 Bringing the Open Web and APIs to mobile devices with Firefox OS
 ----------------------------------------------------------------